-There is no more shame than when our elderly are injured, or even killed, by abuse and neglect in a nursing home.
-You trust your loved ones to the care of facilities that cut corners in order to save money.
+There is no greater shame than when our elderly are injured, or even killed, by abuse and neglect in an assisted living facility or nursing home.
+You entrust your loved ones to the care of facilities that cut corners in order to save money.
 At the Law Office of Steve Watrel, P.A. we have represented residents and their families in numerous cases of Nursing Home Abuse and Nursing Home Neglect.
 We fight hard when it comes to your loved ones.
-Click the links below to learn more about the signs and causes of:

 Nursing Home Abuse is not always reported.
 Learn to look out for the signs to protect your loved ones:

 - Untimely or unexplained death

 - Cuts or Abrasions

 These signs can sometimes imply abuse by nursing staff and can be caused by: